aviglazer1998/212-Lord/README.md

 Create a class called Clock to represent a Clock.
 It should have three private instance variables:
 An int for the hours, an int for the minutes, and an int for the seconds.
 The class should include a threeargument constructor and get and set methods for each instance variable.
-Override the method toString which should return the Clock information in the same format as the input file (See below).
+Override the method toString which should return the Clock information in the same format as the input file.

 Read the information about a Clock from a file that will be given to you on Blackboard, parse out the three pieces of information for the Clock using a StringTokenizer,